MicrosoftDocs/azure-docs-powershell/Az/Az.HdInsightOnAks/New-AzHdInsightOnAksClusterServiceConfigsProfileObject.md

 $yarnServiceConfigProfile=New-AzHdInsightOnAksClusterServiceConfigsProfileObject -ServiceName "yarn-service" -Config $yarnComponentConfig
 ```

-This cmdlet creates the service config profile of "yarn-service" with the component service config.
+This cmdlet creates the service config profile of "yarn-service" with the ComponentName service config.

 ## PARAMETERS